edwardvanvliet/IoT_Shared_Feed_KussieLove/README.md

 Using this manual you'll be able to send something from your NodeMCU 1.0 on Adafruit IO to another NODEMCU 1.0, by using Arduino IDE (2.0) software.

 ## Required hardware components
   - 2x Node MCU 1.0.
-(You'll need a partner to follow this manual and execute this exercise.)
+(You'll need a partner to follow and finish this manual successfully.)
   - 1x Push button
   - 3x Wire cables
   - 1x USB-C to USB-B microcable (https://www.allekabels.nl/usb-c-kabel/11518/4080378/usb-c-naar-usb-b-micro-kabel.html?gclid=Cj0KCQjw1vSZBhDuARIsAKZlijQllk1tmEmzDAyOpEEB6p9cz1rm71ymovd92VNrhihNyiu-eR0gt8saAvW9EALw_wcB)